This is a preview. Access to the 50-State Charts tool requires a paid subscriptionRequest a Quote or Log in

 Where age discrimination protections only cover individuals of a certain age, the protected ages are listed on the chart.

-Where there is a "yes" under HIV/AIDS means HIV/AIDS is explicitly covered by law.
-However, where there is a "no" does not mean an individual who is HIV positive or has AIDS has no employment protections, as HIV/AIDS could qualify as a disability under a disability discrimination law.
+A "yes" under HIV/AIDS indicates that HIV/AIDS is explicitly covered by law.
+However, a "no" in that column does not mean an individual who is HIV positive or has AIDS has no employment protections, as HIV/AIDS could qualify as a disability under a disability discrimination law.